Is your home your palace or a monkey on the back?

 This could in turn give you an edge, especially if yours is not the only offer for that particular property.
-Generally, a vendor feels more confident selecting a bid from someone who has a mortgage pre-approval, instead from an individual who has not even started the process.
+Generally, a vendor feels more confident selecting a bid from someone who has a mortgage pre-approval, instead of an individual who has not even started the process.

 Nevertheless, do not get carried away by the pre-approval amount you get from your bank.
 Bear in mind, what your bank thinks you could afford and what you could actually afford, might be poles apart.
-Many people lose their house simply because their bank gave them a loan, which they weren’t able to repay.
+Many people lose their houses simply because their bank gave them a loan, which they weren’t able to repay.
 So, make sure that you aren’t making the same mistake.

 Likewise, never mistake getting pre-qualified for a loan with being pre-approved.
 Getting pre-qualified usually includes a brief look at the assets just to give a rough idea regarding your qualifications.

-Not Shopping around for the Best Rate
+Not Shopping Around for the Best Rate

 It is generally seen that half of the mortgage borrowers do not shop around, which is one of the biggest mistakes.
 Seasoned shoppers always look for best deals on furniture, cars, and other amenities, yet fail to search for a better mortgage rate on their loan.